 The CPIC committee reviewed the item at their March 7, 2022 meeting and recommended three changes to the proposed ordinance amendment.
 The proposed changes included that the distances for sewer and water exemptions should be longer than 200'.
 Staff has proposed 400' for sewer and 600' for public water.
 The other change is to the buffer requirements that outlines the owner of the parcel is responsible for maintaining landscaping.
-The CPIC committee edits are shown in red, bolded, and underlined.
-The committee forward the item to a full board workshop prior to a PLBD public hearing being held.
+The CPIC committee edits are shown in red, <a href="https://doi.org/10.1001/journal.org/10.1001